Olanzapine, 5 mg 28 pcs

 Overdose

 Symptoms.
-Very common (>10%) in olanzapine overdose are: tachycardia, agitation/aggressiveness, speech impairment, various extrapyramidal disorders and impaired consciousness of varying severity (from sedation to coma); in less than 2% of cases occur: Delirium, convulsions, coma, malignant neuroleptic syndrome, respiratory depression, aspiration, increased or decreased blood pressure, cardiac arrhythmias; in very rare cases, cardiopulmonary failure.
-The minimum dose of olanzapine in acute fatal overdose is 450 mg; a maximum dose in benign overdose (survival) of 2 g has been reported.
+Very common (>10%) with an overdose of olanzapine are: tachycardia, agitation/aggression, speech impairment, various extrapyramidal disorders and disturbances of consciousness of varying severity (from sedation to coma); in less than 2% of cases the following occur: delirium, convulsions, coma, neuroleptic malignant syndrome, respiratory depression, aspiration, increased or decreased blood pressure, cardiac arrhythmias; in very rare cases, cardiopulmonary failure.
+The minimum dose of olanzapine for an acute overdose with a fatal outcome is 450 mg; the maximum dose for an overdose with a favorable outcome (survival) is 2 g.

 ---|---|